 Support Groups: Every 3rd Wednesday of the month (with exception of August) from 7:30 p.m. to 9:00 p.m.
 Transportation is provided if you call the office ahead to book a ride.
 These Support Groups are broken into a short presentation (for about 30 minutes) and then general discussion.
 The groups are chaired by individuals with brain injury and focused to address the needs of those individuals with brain injury.
 Staff are also in attendance and can hold a smaller meeting for family members, and caregivers if requested.

 Entertainment Nights: Every 1st Wednesday of the month (with exception of July and August) we organize an evening activity for members to aid members address isolation and assist with accessing of community facilities.
-Typical events include attending movies, hockey games, dinner at Swiss Chalet, Oshawa Little Theatre, billiards, etc. Transportation is provided if you call the office ahead to book a ride.
+Typical events include attending movies, hockey games, dinner. dances, Oshawa Little Theatre, etc. Transportation is provided if you call the office ahead to book a ride.
 Any expenses for the activity are to be incurred by the member.
-Our organization has also arranged Valentine’s and Halloween Parties, Country Hoedowns (dance), Easter and Thanksgiving dinners, and trips to the Zoo and Royal Ontario Museum.

 Community Supports Coordinators: These individuals work on a one-to-one basis to address individual difficulties / needs and to link clients to other services.
 They travel to individual’s homes to address transportation difficulties, and work with individuals in a variety of ways, i.e., providing information regarding acquired brain injury, budgeting; bill payments; supplying coping strategies, organizational strategies, strategies to compensate for memory difficulties, completing applications, applying for financial assistance, referrals to various service agencies, advocacy, etc.

 Following are the guiding principles governing participation within the BIAD HAPPENINGS: